kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(a\) The noise produced by the airplane must be recorded.
 A magnetic tape recorder, graphic level recorder, or sound level meter is acceptable when approved by the regional certificating authority.

-\(b\) The characteristics of the complete system must comply with the requirements in IEC 651 and IEC 561 (incorporated by reference, see §36.6).
+\(b\) The characteristics of the complete system must comply with the requirements in IEC 651 and IEC 561 (incorporated by reference, see [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.6   Incorporation by reference.|§36.6]]).
 Sound level meters must comply with the requirements for Type 1 sound level meters as specified in IEC 651.

 \(c\) The response of the complete system to a sensibly plane progressive sinusoidal wave of constant amplitude must be within the tolerance limits specified in IEC 651, over the frequency range 45 to 11,200 Hz.